-- 9.1 In cases where a petition is received after a decision has been made by the Council on any matter, the following steps will be taken by the relevant service director unless the petition meets the threshold for a Council debate: - (a) a letter of acknowledgement shall be sent to the lead petitioner, including a statement of the action already taken by the Council; - (b) in consultation with the appropriate Portfolio Holder, Committee or Sub-Committee Chairman a decision will be taken as to whether the petition raises new evidence requiring further consideration by the Portfolio Holder or Committee concerned; - (c) if it is decided that no new matters are raised by the petition, the lead petitioner shall be advised accordingly; - (d) if new matters are raised then the petition will be treated as 'new' under this Scheme.
+In cases where a petition is received after a decision has been made by the Council on any matter, the following steps will be taken by the Director unless the petition meets the threshold for a Council debate:

+- (a) a letter of acknowledgement shall be sent to the lead petitioner, including a statement of the action already taken by the Council; - (b) in consultation with the appropriate Portfolio Holder, Committee or Sub-Committee Chairman a decision will be taken as to whether the petition raises new evidence requiring further consideration by the Portfolio Holder or Committee concerned; - (c) if it is decided that no new matters are raised by the petition, the lead petitioner shall be advised accordingly; - (d) if new matters are raised then the petition will be treated as 'new' under this scheme.

-10. Full Council and Cabinet debates
+10. Full council debates

+If a petition contains more than 2400 signatures it will be debated by the full council at its next ordinary meeting.

+&lt;sup>1 Overview and scrutiny committees are committees of councillors who are responsible for scrutinising the work of the council - in other words, the overview and scrutiny committee has the power to hold the council's decision makers to account.

-- 10.1 If a petition contains more than 2400 signatures it will be debated by the full Council at its next ordinary meeting. - 10.2 If a petition contains more than 1200 signatures it will be subject to report and debate by the Cabinet at its next available meeting. - 10.3 The lead petitioner will be given five minutes to present the petition at the meeting and the petition will then be discussed by councillors. - 10.4 The Council or Cabinet will decide how to respond to the petition at this meeting.
-The Council or Cabinet may:
+The petition organiser will be given five minutes to present the petition at the meeting and the petition will then be discussed by councillors for a maximum of 15 minutes.

+The council will decide how to respond to the petition at this meeting.

+The Council may:

-- (a) decide to take the action the petition requests, and in the case of a Cabinet debate, report to Council if appropriate (see paragraph 11 below) - (b) not to take the action requested for reasons put forward in the debate, or - (c) commission further investigation into the matter, for example by the Cabinet (if the matter was debated at Council) or a relevant Cabinet committee.
+- (a) decide to take the action the petition requests, - (b) not to take the action requested for reasons put forward in the debate, or - (c) commission further investigation into the matter, for example by the Cabinet or a relevant Cabinet committee.